habitat-sh/habitat/ON_CALL.md

 * SSH to the `builder-datastore` instance
 * `su` to the `hab` user: `sudo su - hab`
 * run `/hab/pkgs/core/postgresql/9.6.1/20170514001355/bin/psql postgres`

-Note that while postgres is running as a habitat service and `hab pkg exec` can also run `psql`. `hab pkg exec` will run `psql` with busybox bash loaded and some of the `psql` navigation does not work well.
+* you can use `psql` but not all the commands will work out of the box.

-Each of the builder services occupy their own database. `\l` will list all databases and you can connect to one using `\c <database name>`.
+Each of the builder services occupy their own database.
+- `\l` will list all databases and you can connect to one using `\c <database name>`.

-Most of the databases are sharded, so you cannot simply start querying tables until you set your `SEARCH_PATH` to a shard.
-This can be potentially challenging.
-You need to know which shard has the data you are interested in.
-You navigate to a shard using `SET SEARCH_PATH TO shard_<number>;`. `\dn` will list all shards and can be helpful in determining if your database is sharded at all.
+- Because the database is sharded, you need to set your `SEARCH_PATH` to a shard.
+- To find which shard you are interested in, you can navigate to a shard using `SET SEARCH_PATH TO shard_<number>;`. `\dn` will list all shards and can be helpful in determining if your database is sharded at all.
 If it is not, you just need to navigate to `shard_0`.
-Once set, you can run queries and also use `\dt` to list tables.
+- Once set, you can run queries and also use `\dt` to list tables.

-In the event that you need to run a query accross all shards, you can run something like this:
+If you need to run a query accross all shards, you can run:

 ```
 sudo su - hab